10 areas and development opportunities for employee growth

 How does cultural competence impact the success of employee development programs?

-Cultural competence recognizes and celebrates the differences between employees’ cultures.
+Cultural competence recognizes and celebrates the differences between employeesโ€™ cultures.
 This is especially important for international organizations, where team members work together from around the globe, bringing many different cultures together.
+Understanding cultural nuances promotes better collaboration, enhances communication, increases employee engagement, and strengthens the organizational culture.